TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

 special.userdefined
 ~~~~~~~~~~~~~~~~~~~

-Lets you write your own little PHP-script that generates the array of
+Lets you write your own little PHP script that generates the array of
 menu items.

 **Note:** The special type "userdefined" has been removed in TYPO3